fmorenopino/HeterogeneousHMM/README.md

 ### The three basic inference problems for HMMs

-In order to have a useful model for a real application, there are three basic problems that must be solved:
+In order to have a useful HMM model for a real application, there are three basic problems that must be solved:

 - Problem 1: given the observed sequence *Y*, which is the probability of that observed sequence for our model's parameters *θ*, that is, which is p(*Y* | *θ*)?

 To solve this first problem, the Forward algorithm can be used.
-That way, we can derive:

 - Problem 2: given the observed sequence *Y* and the model's parameters *θ*, which is the optimal state sequence *S*?